-- Stellar Data Recovery.
-Designed for both Mac and Windows, Stellar Data Recovery is an easy-to-use program.
+- Stellar Photo Recovery: Designed for both Mac and Windows, Stellar Photo Recovery is an easy-to-use program.
 It can recover some deleted files as well as corrupt files.
-It’s pricey at $80 for a one-year subscription.
+It’s reasonable at $49.99 for a one-year subscription.
 You can download the program for free and scan your media first.
-That way you don’t waste money if the program can’t recover anything.
+That way, you don’t waste money if the program can’t recover anything.

 Step 3: Download the Program and Select the Drive to Scan